-Goods and services from candidate or spouse
+Goods and services from registrant or (if individual) spouse

-If you or your spouse contribute goods and services to your campaign, this must be recorded as a contribution.
+If the registrant or their spouse (if the third party advertiser is an individual) contribute goods and services to their advertising campaign, this must be recorded as a contribution.
 Record any contributions in Table 1 of Schedule 1.